 Your doctor can use the results to diagnose lymphoma.

-Chromosomes are made of DNA strands.
-In some cases, lymphoma can alter these chromosomes.
+Chromosomes consist of DNA strands.
+In some people, the lymphoma cells may have altered chromosomes.

-To find these abnormalities, a doctor might request chromosome tests, including:
+To find these anomalies, a doctor might request chromosome tests, including:

 - cytogenetic analysis, which looks for chromosome abnormalities using a microscope